May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Relax in one of many Warsaw parks

 After long months of autumn and winter, Warsaw is bursting with intense green!
 The city comes alive with trees and blooming flowers.
-You can read our tips about 15 parks in Warsaw worth visiting in our post: Discover green Warsaw: charming parks and gardens in the Warsaw area to enjoy the beauty of nature.
-Please note that you will need to buy tickets to selected parks: Wilanów, Botanical Garden in Powsin, Botanical Garden in the city center, and Park in the birthplace of Chopin.
+You can read our tips about 16 parks in Warsaw worth visiting in our post: Discover green Warsaw: charming parks and gardens in the Warsaw area to enjoy the beauty of nature.
+Please note that you will need to buy tickets to selected parks: Wilanów, Botanical Garden in Powsin, Botanical Garden in the city center, and the Park in the birthplace of Chopin.

 Ideas for things to do in Warsaw in May (indoor & outdoor)